Portugal & Southern Spain Tour

 Day 1: Arrival Málaga, safety briefing and welcome dinner

-Your guides will be at the airport waiting to take you to your hotel in Malaga.
+Transfer included from the Airport to the hotel.
 You’ll have time to rest and visit the city before our welcome briefing in the evening.
 After the briefing you’ll have dinner with your guides at a local Spanish restaurant.
 The first and last days mentioned in the itinerary correspond to first and last days of the tour.
 Keep in mind that, depending on which country you are flying from you may need to leave a day early so please reserve your flights accordingly.

 Day 2: Málaga – Costa del Sol – Granada